sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/creating-workflows.rst

 Deleting Edges
 ===============

-  * Edges can be deleted by clicking on the Edge number and selecting 'Delete'
+  * Edges can be deleted by clicking on the Edge number and selecting 'Delete'.

 .. figure:: ../../../_assets/user-guide/workflow/wf_edge.PNG
    :alt: workflow